-All Hallows by the Tower is associated with the executions on Tower Hill, and has a museum in the crypt with a piece of original Roman pavement.
+All Hallows by the Tower is associated with the executions on Tower Hill, and has a piece of early Roman pavement in the crypt.

-All Saints’s was built in the 1850s and was one of the earliest examples of High Victorian Gothic architecture.
+All Saints’s was built in the 1850s and was an early example of Victorian Gothic architecture.
 It has the second-highest church spire in London.

-Brompton was one of the ‘Magnificent Seven’ cemeteries built in the 1830s and contains over 35,000 monuments, 205,000 burial spaces and a catacombs.
+Brompton was one of the ‘Magnificent Seven’ cemeteries built in the 1830s and contains over 35,000 monuments and 205,000 burial spaces.

-Most people come to see Karl Marx’s tomb in the east cemetery, but it’s the huge monuments and overgrown wilds of the west cemetery that are really worth seeing.
+Most people come to see Karl Marx’s tomb in the eastern half of the cemetery, but it’s the huge monuments in the west that are really worth seeing.

-This Anglican parish church was built in the late 19th-century.
-It’s not especially long, but it’s so wide that it even exceeds the width of St. Paul’s Cathedral.
+This Anglican parish church was built in the late 19th-century and it’s so wide that it its width even exceeds that of St. Paul’s Cathedral.